begin-thread/elk-howto/threatintel.md

 ## Way to test
 Test the IOC with MSEDGE or TELNET on the port
-Ping or Tracert do no generate tcp/udp traffic (yeah was an easy way, not working)
+Ping or Tracert do no generate tcp/udp traffic (was a simple not working)

 ## Filebeat config
 ```